SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 PSMF Logbook Panel

 When accessing a PSMF Content document, the PSMF Logbook panel contains a list of PSMF Logbook Entries detailing changes made to that document.
-Whenever you create or upversion a PSMF Content document to a new major version, Vault creates a placeholder PSMF Logbook Entry and populates its fields with details about the change.
+Whenever you create or upversion a PSMF Content document to a new major version, Vault creates a placeholder PSMF Logbook Entry1 and populates the Date of Change and Person Making Change fields.

 Depending on your permissions, you can add, edit, or delete PSMF Logbook Entries on a PSMF Content document as needed.